When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What is the Weight Limit For a Stroller?

-However, placing your child in one for too long can eat into their precious activity time — which is essential for health and development.
+However, keeping your child in one for too long eats into their precious activity time.
+Movement is essential for their health and development.

 Feedback: Was This Article Helpful?